Brantford Motts Clamatos

-The Brantford Motts Clamatos were a Canadian senior ice hockey team in the Ontario Hockey Association's Senior A Hockey League, from Brantford, Ontario.
+The Brantford Motts Clamatos was a Canadian senior ice hockey team in the Ontario Hockey Association's Senior A Hockey League, from Brantford, Ontario.
 The team played their games at the Brantford Civic Centre in the 1980s.
 The Brantford Motts Clamatos, sponsored by the Mott's company, which produced a drink called Clamato, won the Allan Cup, the top tier Canadian senior ice hockey league in the province of Ontario, in 1987.

 Championships

 Brantford won the J. Ross Robertson Cup as league champions during the 1986–87 season.